-Fighting a bit with the Seacat Colonia website beforehand, where our foreign credit cards were not accepted, we have decided to wait and buy the ferry tickets in person, once in Buenos Aires.
+Fighting a bit with the Seacat Colonia website, where our foreign credit cards are not accepted, we decide to wait and buy the ferry tickets in person, once in Buenos Aires.

-The Seacat Colonia agency is notably not located at the ferry terminal, but in the city centre on the address Avenida Córdoba 772.
-We therefore plan to go to buy the tickets the afternoon before our intended trip to Colonia del Sacramento.
+The Seacat Colonia agency is not located at the ferry terminal, but in the city centre on the address Avenida Córdoba 772.
+This is where we go to buy the tickets the afternoon before our intended trip to Colonia del Sacramento.

 The agent informs us that we will have to look out for the Buquebus ferry terminal at the Puerto Madero harbour front.
 We now realise that there are two different companies, both the Seacat Colonia and the Buquebus, selling tickets for the very same ferry from Buenos Aires to Uruguay – but surprisingly enough at different prices!
-Seacat turns out to have the cheapest tickets to Colonia, at least at the moment!
+The cheapest tickets by boat to Colonia from Buenos Aires are offered by Seacat, at least today!

 Online we have read various descriptions of how problematic the immigration procedure can be.
 It is comparable to going through immigration in an airport.
-However, after travelling through five South American countries and doing a similar number of border crossings with immigration challenges varying in degree, we suspect that the crossing from Buenos Aires to Uruguay will not pose more frustration than what we already have been exposed to.
+However, after travelling through five South American countries and doing a similar number of border crossings with immigration challenges varying in degree, we believe that the crossing from Buenos Aires to Uruguay cannot be more frustrating than some of the others we have done.

-We have chosen the early morning ferry and turn up at the harbour in due time for departure, more precisely an hour before, as advised by the Seacat Colonia agency.
-Puerto Maduro is only a few kilometres from our hotel and we therefore happily walk the distance, avoiding the intense Buenos Aires morning traffic with congestion and possible delays.
+Taking the early morning Buenos Aires – Colonia del Sacramento ferry to Uruguay, we turn up at the harbour in due time for departure, more precisely an hour before, as advised by the Seacat Colonia agency.
+Puerto Maduro is only a few kilometres from our hotel and we have decided to walk down there, avoiding the intense Buenos Aires morning traffic with congestion and possible delays.

-Going from Buenoes Aires to Uruguay on a day trip only is, as anticipated, no exception with respect to the immigration procedure which is a bit cumbersome.
-However, all passengers eventually get through, and with a delay of only 15-20 minutes the ferry seems ready to leave Buenos Aires!
+As expected the immigration procedure is a bit cumbersome.
+However, all passengers finally get through, and with a delay of only 15-20 minutes the Seacat ferry seems ready to leave Buenos Aires in direction of Uruguay!

 We are going to cross Río de la Plata or the River Plate in English.
 The river has long ago become the natural border between Argentina and Uruguay.
 At the inner and narrowest part it is only about 2 kilometres (1.2 miles) wide and at its mouth it widens about 220 kilometres (140 miles) – and therefore holds the record of being the widest river in the world!
 Surprisingly enough, it is pretty unknown to people outside South America!
 Whether it is a real river, an estuary or rather a freshwater gulf, is apparently subject to discussion and something there definitely are distinct opinions on, depending on who you ask.
 All three designations are being used interchangeably.